Westchester Square, Bronx: History

 The village was founded about 1654 by English settlers who left New Haven Colony for Dutch New Netherland, on land purchased by Thomas Pell in 1654 from the sachem Ann-hock, alias Wampage, and other Native Americans, although his right to do so was disputed by the Dutch who also laid claim to the land.
 The settlers followed the Westchester Creek to a path behind what is now Herbert H. Lehman High School to where the Square is now.
 The settlement was called Oostdorp, or East Towne, and called Westchester by the English settlers.

 In a war in 1655 between the Dutch and Native Americans, the Dutch suspected the settlers of Oostdorp of working with the Esopus and Woppinger Indians and being instigators, so as to drive the Dutch from the area.
 In addition, they were in communication with the New Haven Colony, which drove Peter Stuyvesant to order their removal and the destruction of their homes in March 1656.
 Twenty-three men were placed on board the ship de Waagh ("the Scales") and taken to New Amsterdam, where they were held prisoner on the ship Ballance.
 According to one account, they were "fed with rotten provision, creeping with worms, whereby some of them remained diseased to this day, after which they were carried away in chaines and laid in their dungeon at Manhatoes."
 Shortly afterwards, the settlers agreed to submit to Dutch law and authority and were permitted to remain at Westchester.
 Thomas Wheeler, Thomas Newman, and John Lord were selected as the first magistrates.
-At that time, the town consisted of 25 men and 10-12 women.
+At that time, the town consisted of twenty-five men and ten to twelve women.

 The village was the town seat of the Town of Westchester (the town hall being located at 40.842753°N 73.844356°W) until 1895, when that town became part of greater New York City.
 The Square is still laid out like a village, with the Owen Dolen Plaza, previously the village green, once again a central feature of the community.
 There are still many 19th-century homes throughout the neighborhood, including several old Victorian mansions, as well as the Huntington Free Library and Reading Room on the west side of the square.
 In 1920, the Interborough Rapid Transit Company's Pelham elevated line was opened with a stop at Westchester Square–East Tremont Avenue.

 The Westchester Square BID (business improvement district) was formally signed into law in March 2012.
 Led by business owner John Bonizio, the BID is funded by landlords and shopkeepers who pay a special property tax assessment to the city.
 It helps to patrol and promote the immediate shopping corridor.